Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### gRPC

-The Contract Manager and Directory are both gRPC services.
+The Manager and Directory are both gRPC services.

 gRPC services defined in this RFC must return structured error responses using the [Status interface](https://github.com/googleapis/googleapis/blob/master/google/rpc/status.proto).
 In case of an FSC specific error the `Status.Details` field should contain a [ErrorInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto) message.